You get married. You’re madly in love. You just know it will last forever.

 It’s called “denial.”

-One of the steps in grieving a loss.
+It is one of the first steps in beginning to grieve a loss.

 So my advice to you, or your daughter or sister or friend, is: You may think it is you.
 At first it’s easier to blame yourself.